The Phaser E-stim Reference and Glossary

 The Three-Electrode Setup, also Tri-Phase Setup

 , combines two e-stim signals from two independent channels to drive three electrodes.
 If properly used with stimulation signals that exploit interference beats, a very pleasurable Phaser Effect

-It is most important to maintain the correct phase relationship of the two signals by observing the transformer polarity markings of the Phaser Circuit
+Most important is to maintain the correct phase relationship of the two signals throughout the circuitry by observing the transformer polarity markings of the Phaser Circuit

 Three-Electrode Setup: Wiring of E-stim Electrodes, Simplified